yohanboniface/sulci/README.rst

 data is provided (see fixtures/).
 This is the result of a training with the Libération corpus.

-Therefore, if you want a textmining most accurate to your own texts, you must should train it.
+Therefore, if you want a text mining most accurate to your own texts, you must should train it.

 What does "training" mean?